code-312/ceic-jekyll/pages/about-us/our-impact.md

   image: "/assets/images/placehold/1440x544.png"
   alt_text: Blank placeholder image
   heading: Our Impact Reports
-  subtitle: t’s been another year of growth for the Coalition, and we remain steadfast
+  subtitle: It’s been another year of growth for the Coalition, and we remain steadfast
     in our mission to end the War on Drugs and achieve true justice for our communities.
   gradient: true
 - template: purple-carousel